These are as follows:

 Our online appointment system in the UK and Republic of Ireland makes it easy for customers to find their nearest store and book an eye or hearing test at their convenience.

 Specsavers is passionate about partnership, which is at the heart of everything we do.
 The strength of the Specsavers partnership is paramount to our success.
 Supporting our partners (store director-owners) to lead their teams in making a difference to people’s lives is what sets us apart.
-Our global programme of partner events, which includes communication meetings, seminars, webcasts and forums, not only provides fantastic networking opportunities but also the chance to launch and obtain feedback on initiatives, provide updates on plans and priorities and tackle business challenges together.

 Wherever possible, we develop strong, long-term relationships with our suppliers so that we can work together towards our mission of passionately providing best value optometry, audiology and other healthcare services to everybody, simply, clearly and consistently - exceeding expectations every time.